isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 - ``reservations-global``: fetch global reservations.

 - ``reservations-in-subnet``: fetch subnet reservations.
-For a shared network this includes all subnets members of the shared network.
+For a shared network this includes all subnet members of the shared network.

 - ``reservations-out-of-pool``: this makes sense only when the ``reservations-in-subnet`` flag is true.
 When ``reservations-out-of-pool``